This site is about Elsa, a 1985 Krogen 38 and about Krogen 38's generally.

 Baltic Sea, Celtic Sea, Irish Sea and the coasts of Ireland, Scotland and Southern England are perfect for an adventure cruise on a yacht.
 You will sail nearby proud towns, colourful landscapes and charming islands that will appeal you to stop by and explore them properly.
 No matter what route you would pick, there are several places where you must have a break and venture inland.

-Sail on a luxury river cruise in England and you will have a great adventure with your companion from London Escort.
+Sail on a luxury river cruise in England and you will have a great adventure with your companion UK Escort like those from http://uk.eros.com/.
 England’s rustic beauty will reveal before your eyes and you will be astonished by the charming places you will pass by.
 Sail on River Thames and you will encounter adorable villages, riverside pubs, English country gardens and impressive wildlife, including the swans that belong to the Queen.

 You will stop in enchanting cities such as Windsor and Oxford to admire the lovely architecture and green scenery.
 The narrow waterway will lead you to gorgeous locks that exude peace and relaxation and you will certainly lower stress levels when you will see the ancient bridges.
 You will enjoy the views of England, explore its rich history and admire the top sights present at every step.